MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strengths.md

 ### Custom authentication strengths

-In addition to the three built-in authentication strengths, administrators can create up to 15 of their own custom authentication strengths to exactly suit their requirements.
+Administrators can also create up to 15 of their own custom authentication strengths to exactly suit their requirements.
 A custom authentication strength can contain any of the supported combinations in the preceding table.
+After it

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Policy Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator).
 1. Browse to **Protection** > **Authentication methods** > **Authentication strengths**.